microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

    ![Deploy to Azure](images/customtemplate3.png)

-1. It takes about 5 minutes to provision the environment.
+1. It takes about 5-10 minutes to provision the environment.
 Once the deployment succeeds, a notification is displayed in the Azure portal.
 Select the **Go to resource group** button.

    ![Deploy to Azure](images/deploymentsucceeded.png)

-1. The following components - **Storage account**, **Container Registry**, **Container Service**, **SQL Server** along with **SQL Database** are deployed.
+1. The following components - **Container Registry**, **Kubernetes Service**, **SQL Server** along with **SQL Database** are deployed.
 Access each of these components individually and make a note of the details which will be used in Exercise 1.

    ![Deploy to Azure](images/azurecomponents.png)